Results from RATSS

 Conclusions: In line with the WCC account, our findings indicate an association between autism and reduced global visual processing in children, adolescents and young adults (but no evidence for EPF).
 Observing a similar association within MZ twins suggests a non-shared environmental contribution.

-Executive functioning in ADHD
+Executive functioning and emotion regulation in ADHD

 On the role of non-shared environment for executive functioning in ADHD: a twin-differences design study